Functional programming: Education

 Many universities teach functional programming.
 Some treat it as an introductory programming concept while others first teach imperative programming methods.

 Outside of computer science, functional programming is used to teach problem-solving, algebraic and geometric concepts.
 It has also been used to teach classical mechanics, as in the book Structure and Interpretation of Classical Mechanics.

+In particular, Scheme has been a relatively popular choice for teaching programming for years.